parmes/parmes/solfec-1.0/theory/solvers.rst

 Merit function
 --------------

-As discussed on the :ref:`basics page <solfec-theory-basics>`, at every time step an implicit equation :math:`\mathbf{C}\left(\mathbf{R}\right)=\mathbf{0}` is solved.
+As discussed on the :ref:`basics page <solfec-1.0-theory-basics>`, at every time step an implicit equation :math:`\mathbf{C}\left(\mathbf{R}\right)=\mathbf{0}` is solved.
 This solution is approximate.
-In order to express its accuracy as a scalar value, we formulate :math:`\mathbf{C}\left(\mathbf{R}\right)` in terms of velocity (see :ref:`the non-smooth velocity equation formulation <solfec-theory-conform-nsveq>`) and use
+In order to express its accuracy as a scalar value, we formulate :math:`\mathbf{C}\left(\mathbf{R}\right)` in terms of velocity (see :ref:`the non-smooth velocity equation formulation <solfec-1.0-theory-conform-nsveq>`) and use

 .. math::